Aniketkkajania/FactsExtension/README.md

 ## Feedback

 We appreciate your feedback and suggestions.
-If you encounter any issues or have ideas for improvements, please feel free to [submit an issue](#) on our GitHub repository.
+If you encounter any issues or have ideas for improvements.

 ## Contributing